Hoepli Editore: Launch and first years

-Hoepli Editore (/it/) is an Italian publishing house and bookstore based in Milan founded in 1870 by Swiss-Italian bookseller Ulrico Hoepli.
-Born in 1847 in a small village in Canton Thurgau, at the age of 23 Hoepli moved to Milan to take over the family's bookshop in Galleria De Cristoforis, a shopping mall built in 1832 between Corso Vittorio Emanuele and Via Monte Napoleone in the centre of the city.
+Born in 1847 in a small village in Canton Thurgau, at the age of 15 Johannes Ulrich Höpli (Italianised Ulrico Hoepli) became a page boy in a small bookshop in Zurich.
+Four years later, he moved to Triest, where he made up his mind to work in the publishing and bookselling industry.
+At 23, Hoepli moved to Milan and with the financial help of his brother bought a historic bookshop Laenger, located in Galleria De Cristoforis, a shopping mall built back in 1832 between Corso Vittorio Emanuele and Via Monte Napoleone in the centre of the city.
 Following an urban development plan, the gallery was demolished in 1931 and replaced by new buildings where the Hoepli bookshop was given a spot in the same area where it was originally located.
-Over the years, Hoepli significantly expanded its premises.
-With over 500,000 book titles spread over six floors, Hoepli has established itself as one of Europe's largest bookstores.
-Both the store and the publishing house are still owned by the Hoepli family.